Meikyo - Polished Mirror

 There are two kiai points in Meikyo.
 The first one occurs on the mika-zuki-geri (crescent kick).
-The second one occurs on the jodan-soto-uke (upper fore arm strike) which is performed during the sankaku-tobi (three-point triangle jump).
+The second one occurs on the jodan-soto-uke (upper fore arm strike) which is performed at the very start of the sankaku-tobi (three-point triangle jump).

 To return to a ready position after the last movement of the kata leave your right foot in place and withdraw your left foot so as to stand up once again facing forward in hachiji-dachi (natural stance).
 You must now formally end the kata.
 You do this by bringing your left foot half way in towards your right foot and your right foot half way in towards your left foot so that you are now standing with your feet together.
 At the same time as you bring your feet together also bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
 Now rei (bow).
 After bowing, step out with your left foot and then your right foot and once again stand in hachiji-dachi (natural stance) while at the same time bringing your hands from your sides and hold them in a ready position in front of you with your fists closed.